GitSepape/calculadora-stencil-sergio/readme.md

 Observations:

-To add global styles, I had to go into config.ts and perdonally add the path to my "global.css" file.
+To add global styles, I had to go into config.ts and personally add the path to my "global.css" file.